• Skip to primary navigation

 As gamebirds, quails have so much to offer.
 They make excellent and sustainable sports birds for hunting and training your German shepherds.

-Though small, their meat is dark, juicy, flavorful, popularly in demand for restaurant recipes at premium price.
+Though small, their meat is dark, juicy, flavorful, and popularly in demand for restaurant recipes at a premium price.

 These birds are compact and small, so they don’t make a fuss when kept in the coop or cage.
 They can also do well in chicken coops and rabbit hutches.